wegenmat-privat/period-detection-in-power-law-noise/README.rst

 Disclaimer
 ==========
 This project is neither finished nor likely to be maintained by me.
-So everybody is invited to participate in developing.
+So everybody is invited to participate in development.

 Introduction
 ============
-The scripts in this repo are here to give an impulse to establish a method for period detection in unevenly sampled times series assuming power law noise.
+The scripts in this repo are here to give an impulse to establish a method for period detection in unevenly sampled times series, assuming power law noise.
-The approach is simliar to [1]_, except that uneven sampling of the time series is taking into account via Monte Carlo simulations.
+The approach is similar to [1]_, except that uneven sampling of the time series is taken into account via Monte Carlo simulations.
 First, the noise level of the times series is determined using the PSRESP method.
-Then, period detection is carried out using simulated time series with identical sampling and noise level as the data set.
+Then, period detection is carried out using simulated time series with the identical sampling and noise level as the data set.
 The periodogram of both simulation and data set is compared and only peaks exceeding a certain percentile are regarded as significant periods.

 The code is written in accordance with gammapy for more convenient inmplementation.
 Test-scripts for analysis and plot are also provided.